thoughtbot/ruby-science/book/introduction/resistance.md

 When you are making your changes, you will be in a feature branch.
 Try to make your change without refactoring.
-If you meet resistance, make a "work in progress" commit, check out master and create a new refactoring branch:
+If you meet resistance, make a "work in progress" commit, check out main and create a new refactoring branch:

     git commit -m 'wip: new feature'
     git push
-    git checkout master
+    git checkout main
     git checkout -b refactoring-for-new-feature

 Refactor until you fix the resistance you met on your feature branch.
 Then